 The Kumano Kodo is a revered pilgrimage walk that traverses the Kii Peninsula, winding through the ancient, sacred Kumano mountains.
 This 1200-year-old UNESCO World Heritage-listed trail concludes at the iconic Nachi-san, offering a journey steeped in spiritual and historical significance.
 Remarkably, the Kumano Kodo is one of only two World Heritage-listed walks globally, with its counterpart being the famous Camino de Santiago.

-Auswalk has been delivering self-guided and guided walks worldwide for more than 30 yearsWe are Australia’s oldest dedicated walking holiday company.
+Auswalk has been delivering self-guided and guided walks worldwide for over 30 yearsWe are Australia’s oldest dedicated walking holiday company.

 Guided 7 day Kumano Kodo Nakahechi